Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/assets.md

 1. When you are finished reading the confirmation message, click **Close**.

 ## Doing bulk updates
 You can make changes to multiple asset records at once.
+You can update shared asset fields across assets of any type from the asset list.

+* **Common (shared) fields.** These can be updated across mixed asset types.
+* **Class-specific fields.** These can be updated when all selected assets share the same class.

 ![Creating assets in bulk](/_books/servicemanager-user-guide/asset-management/images/bulk-update-asset.png)

 **To do a bulk update:**
 1. In the Assets list, select the checkbox for the assets you want to update, or to select the whole list, select the **Select All** checkbox at the top.

-    If the assets you are updating all belong to the same asset class and asset type, then you can bulk update all the common fields and class-type fields. <!--What happens when they’re not of the same class and type?-->
 1. Make changes as necessary.

     1. From the Asset Bulk Update dialog, from the dropdown, select one or more fields that you want to change.
 For each one, click **Add Field**.
-    1. When you are finished making changes to fields, run the update by clicking one of the two **Update** buttons.
+    1. When you are finished making changes to fields, run the update by clicking one of the two **Update** buttons:
-    *	**Batch Update (Fast).** This is a raw SQL statement: update these columns where assets match this.
+        * **Batch Update.** This update is very fast.
+It performs a direct database write.
-    *	**Audited Update (Slow).** This updates assets one at a time,creating an audit history record for the asset.
+        * **Audited Update.** This is an API update that is slightly slower, but still fast.
+This one updates assets one at a time, creating a full audit history, including who made the change, when it occurred, and what data was modified.

 ## Adding views of assets
 You can define and store a number of different views of the assets.